vectordotdev/timber-elixir/README.md

 ---

-Timber is a complete, high-quality, carefully designed logging solution that you can setup in minutes.
-It goes beyond traditional log management by focusing on data quality and modern user experiences.
+Still logging raw text?
+Timber is a complete, high-quality, *structured* logging solution that you can setup in minutes.
+It goes beyond traditional log management by focusing on data quality and modern developer experiences.

 High quality logs, [a modern beautiful interface](https://timber.io), simple setup, zero-maintenance, 6-month retention, and sane prices are just a few of the differences Timber